piersdeseilligny/betterfountain/README.md

 Just open a `.fountain` file in Visual Studio Code, and everything should work as expected.
 You can open the live preview and export to PDF by opening the command palette (`Ctrl+Shift+P` or `F1`) and searching for "Fountain".

 You can modify various options related to PDF Export in the settings, under "Fountain PDF Export".

+And to get an approximate duration of your screenplay, just look at your status bar, in the bottom right corner.

 ## TODO